Xeodee/payste.io/readme.md

 Payste Components:

-	_payste.css_ The core responsive column and media calls _style.css_ Legacy file which is about to be rolled into new files _payste-ui-kit.css_ This contains all the buttons, alerts and form elements _payste-debug.css_ This is for development
+	payste.css - The core responsive column and media calls style.css - Legacy file which is about to be rolled into new files payste-ui-kit.css - This contains all the buttons, alerts and form elements payste-debug.css - This is for development
-	_payste-typography.css_ This contains all the different font modifications _payste-social-media.css_ This has all the icon work for social medias
+	payste-typography.css - This contains all the different font modifications payste-social-media.css - This has all the icon work for social medias

 All you need for Payste to work is simply paste *(get it?)* the CSS in your head tag and boom :boom: :exclamation: You magically have a working, responsive site.